georgemunyoro/georgemunyoro/README.md

 - ⚡ Fun fact: ...
 -->

  😄 I love code, there's just something about building software that excites me.
-I love learning, and on most free days, I can usually be found at my computer, leisurely reading documentation or relaxing on the couch with a cup of something nice, and an O'Reilly book.
+I love learning, and on most free days, I can usually be found at my computer, leisurely reading documentation or relaxing on the couch with a cup of something nice, and a programming book.

  🌱 I'm something of an artist in my spare time, and enjoy drawing, photography and architecture.
 I love beautiful things, and I always try and incorporate this in my work.
 Not only am I driven to build great software, but to build great software that looks great.